ak2106-47/Restaurant-Agent-Chatbot/README.md

-# 🍽️ Agentic Restaurant Chatbot
+# 🍽️ Restaurant Agent Chatbot

 An **AI-powered restaurant assistant** built with **Agenix** and **Google Gemini**, showcasing an **agentic approach** to tool use and orchestration.